dlurton/anode/README.md

     - Local variables also can be defined within functions.
     - Functions may be invoked:  `anInt:int = someFunction();`
     - Primitive types may be used as function arguments:
-        - `func someFunc:void(arg1:int, arg2:float, arg3:bool) soomeExpression`
+        - `func someFunc:void(arg1:int, arg2:float, arg3:bool) someExpression`

 #### Really Really Rough Feature Backlog